ckdextergames/Icarus_mods/README.md

 This mod was designed to help move a large base a short distance without having to fuss with lots of individual stacks.
 Mods like WZG and others increase stack sizes for __many__ different items, and in some cases by a lot.
 With this mod, I wanted to take that a step further.
 By merging this mod with one like WZG I can take advantage of those larger stack sizes already there, and then bump up some key ones by a lot more, thus making a move a bunch easier.
 Complete details of stack size changes are on the download page.

 *__CAUTION__*: This mod may conflict with other mods!
 Recommended to use alone, or with mods known not to change "D_Itemable.json", or use Mod Manager to choose your desired changes.
 [Mod Manager](https://github.com/Jimk72/Icarus_Software) highly recommended!

 ---

+9. __One_Hit_Wonder__ (Direct link: https://bit.ly/CKDonehit)

+Wishing that the __"Peerless Lumberjack"__ and __"Lucky Strike"__ talents gave you a much higher chance of chopping that tree or mining that voxel in just one hit?
+Wish no more, dear prospector.
+The One_Hit_Wonder mod is availaible in 10%, 25%, 50%, and 65% flavors.

+*__CAUTION__*: This mod may conflict with other mods!
+Recommended to use alone, or with mods known not to change "D_Talents.json", or use Mod Manager to choose your desired changes.
+[Mod Manager](https://github.com/Jimk72/Icarus_Software) highly recommended!

+---